 I have been part of senior leadership teams at MakeMyTrip, Paytm and Tokopedia.
 Joined all three at an early stage and saw them become multi-billion dollar businesses over the duration of my stints there.
-Startup growth is a story of perseverance, grit, self motivation and with an unwavering focus on building a superior product and consumer experience.
-Ability to move with a certain pace, taking decisions with limited data points and getting stellar talent to accompany you in the journey would be key factors in determining success for your startup.
+Startup growth is a story of perseverance, grit, self-motivation and an unwavering focus on building a superior product and consumer experience.
+The ability to move at a certain pace, taking decisions with limited data points and getting stellar talent to accompany you in the journey would be key factors in determining success for your startup.

 Naveen Goyal – CEO at Adda52

 “With the mushrooming of opportunities in the market, staying focused can be an uphill battle.”